Sexist 'boys' club' culture in Police Scotland armed police team

 In the email he referred to "the obvious differences in physical capacity" and said it made "more sense from a search, balance of testosterone perspective".

 But the tribunal found that the instruction was not implemented, as staff were told it did not represent the views of senior management.
+As a result of this, it dismissed the direct discrimination claim.

-If it had been acted upon, the tribunal said it would have been viewed as "inherently discriminatory".
+If the email had been acted upon, the tribunal said it would have been viewed as "inherently discriminatory".

 However the tribunal did accept Ms Malone's claims of victimisation.